 Proposals will be accepted from any discipline as long as they have a primary focus on Parkinson's Disease.
-The principal investigator must be a member of the Einstein or Thomas Jefferson University faculty.
+The principal investigator must be a member of the Einstein faculty, voluntary medical or professional staff, or an allied professional of Einstein Healthcare Network.
 In the spirit of clinical-research integration and collaboration, all proposals must include participation from at least one individual with clinical training/expertise and one individual with research training/expertise, broadly defined.
 Grants will not be awarded for existing programs that have been previously funded under this or any other mechanism unless the proposed activity is substantially different from the current/previous work.
 This award may not be used as bridge funding.
-Applicants are welcome to submit a brief (1 page) presubmission inquiry to the Grant Committee to confirm eligibility no later than 1 month prior to the submission date.
+Applicants are welcome to submit a brief (1 page) pre-submission inquiry to the Grant Committee to confirm eligibility no later than 1 month prior to the submission date.